Sports in Canada: Rugby union

-Australian rules football in Canada is a minor participation sport and is governed by AFL Canada.
-The sport has been played in the country since 1989 when the first league was formed.
-The sport is quickly becoming popular, with the Ontario Australian Football League being the biggest outside of Australia.
-The men's Canada national Australian rules football team and a women's national team both who regularly play international matches and play in the Australian Football International Cup which is essentially a World Cup for all countries apart from Australia which is the only place where the sport is played professionally.
-Mike Pyke became the first Canadian to play in the Australian Football League when he was drafted by the Sydney Swans in 2008, and became the first Canadian to play in an AFL premiership (championship-winning) team when the Swans won the 2012 AFL Grand Final.

-Cricket in Canada never caught on the way it did in the rest of the British Empire.
-While Canada is not sanctioned to play Test matches, the national team does take part in One Day International (ODI) matches and also in first-class games (in the ICC Intercontinental Cup) against other non-Test-playing opposition, with a rivalry against the United States.
-The match between these two nations is in fact the oldest international fixture in cricket, having first been played in 1844.

-Canada has participated in the 1979, 2003 and 2007 Cricket World Cups, and qualified for the 2011 Cricket World Cup.

-In February 2018, the ICC sanctioned the Global T20 Canada, the first franchise-based Twenty20 league in North America.

-Canada featured a men's national team in beach volleyball that competed at the 2018–2020 NORCECA Beach Volleyball Continental Cup.

 Individual sports

 Bowling

 The sport of bowling takes several forms in Canada, including ten-pin and lawn bowling, but most notably Canada has its own version: Five-pin bowling, which was invented circa 1909 by Thomas F. Ryan in Toronto, Ontario, at his Toronto Bowling Club, in response to customers who complained that the ten-pin game was too strenuous.
 He cut five tenpins down to about 75% of their size, and used hand-sized hard rubber balls, thus inventing the original version of five-pin bowling.
 Five-pin is played in all parts of Canada, but not played in any other country.
 Candlepin bowling, regulated by the International Candlepin Bowling Association in both Canada and the United States, is played at several centres in Nova Scotia and New Brunswick.

 In Quebec, a variation of duckpin bowling is played using pins with rubber bands around their widest section, known in French as petites quilles.